Dai Darell: Young adult writing

-In 1997, Darell connected with Swedish writer Carola Haglund Carola Haglund with whom she would have a longtime writing collaboration.
+In 1997, Darell connected with Swedish writer Carola Haglund with whom she would have a longtime writing collaboration.
 Together they would write a number of series set in pre-Viking Scandinavia, as well as a series for young girls interested in horses, "Stall Silverlyckan".

 In 2003, Darell moved to Canada with her husband Michael Karlstrom.
 There, she continued to write young adult novels under various names, including Diane Karlstrom, Saga Borg and Teo Troy.
 Many of her young adult novels and series featured equestrian themes.

 Return to The Phantom and later life

 In 2019, Darell returned to write two stories for The Phantom alongside Magnus Carling.
 Her last two stories for The Phantom appeared in 2019.

 Darell died on July 7, 2024, in Canada.